Danny-NG-9999/Academic-and-Personal-Projects/Economic/README.md

 - Strong contemporaneous correlation with CAC/DAX/SMI; some lead–lag causality across continental indices but limited cointegration
 - ARIMA(2,1,1) for FTSE provides solid forecasts (MAPE ≈ 3.8%).
 - GARCH(1,1) confirms volatility clustering & persistence typical of equity indices.
+- The LSTM captures the general trend of the FTSE 100 but makes errors of 500–600 points on average.
+It is less precise than ARIMA-GARCH in this setup, highlighting the need for additional features or hybrid approaches for improved forecasting accuracy.

 ---